-The Portfolio may use financial derivative instruments such as futures, options, warrants, swaps, forwards (including currency forwards) for any investment purpose that is consistent with the investment objectives and policies set out in this Supplement.
+The Portfolio may use financial derivative instruments such as futures, options, warrants, swaps, forwards (including currency forwards) for any investment purpose that is consistent with the investment objectives and policy of the Portfolio.
 Such derivatives will be covered by liquid assets and will include exchange traded as well as over-the-counter transactions.
-The assets which underlie the derivative may be equities, fixed income securities, units in collective investment schemes, financial indices, interest rates, foreign exchange rates and currencies.
-Investment in derivatives may give rise to additional exposure.
-Exposure to underlying assets will be subject to such limits as set out in this Investment Policy section.
-However, any additional exposure arising from the use of derivatives by the Portfolio, whether for investment or efficient portfolio management purposes, shall not exceed the limits set out in Section 9 below.
-Examples of the manner in which the Portfolio may use derivatives are set out in this Section 8 (see below) and in Section 10, entitled "Efficient Portfolio Management".
+The reference assets to which these derivatives relate may be equities, fixed income securities, collective investment schemes, financial indices, interest rates, foreign exchange rates and currencies.
+Investment in derivatives may give rise to additional exposure to these reference assets.
+Effective exposure to underlying assets will be subject to such limits as set out in this Investment Policy section.
+Furthermore, any additional exposure arising from the use of derivatives by the Portfolio, whether for investment or efficient portfolio management purposes, shall not exceed the limits set in the section entitled "Borrowing, Leverage and Derivatives".
+Examples of the manner in which the

+Portfolio may use derivatives are set out below and in the section entitled "Borrowing, Leverage and Derivatives".

-The Portfolio may also invest in the units of open-ended collective investment schemes in order to gain exposure to investments consistent with the investment policies of the Portfolio.
-Such schemes will be managed by the AIFM (provided however that no such investment shall be made at any time that the assets of the Portfolio are considered "plan assets" subject to ERISA as set forth in Section 18 below) or other fund management companies and may or may not provide a level of investor protection equivalent to schemes authorised under Irish laws and subject to Irish regulations and conditions.
+The Portfolio may also invest in the units of open-ended collective investment schemes in order to gain exposure to investments consistent with the investment policy of the Portfolio.
+Such schemes will be managed by the AIFM or other fund management companies and may or may not provide a level of investor protection equivalent to schemes authorised under Irish laws and subject to Irish regulations and conditions.
 The Portfolio will mainly invest in such collective investment schemes authorised in Luxembourg, Ireland, Bermuda, Isle of Man and/or the Cayman Islands.